apiaryio/dredd/CONTRIBUTING.md

 If a Pull Request introduces drop in coverage, it won't be accepted unless the author or reviewer provides a good reason why an exception should be made.

+### Hacking Apiary Reporter

+If you want to build something on top of the Apiary Reporter, note that it uses a public API described in following documents:

+- [Apiary Tests API for anonymous test reports][]
+- [Apiary Tests API for authenticated test reports][]

+There are also some environment variables you could find useful:

+- `APIARY_API_URL='https://api.apiary.io'` - Allows to override host of the Apiary Tests API.
+- `DREDD_REST_DEBUG=true` - Turns on some additional logging.
+Useful for debugging.

 [Apiary]: https://apiary.io/
 [API Blueprint]: http://apiblueprint.org/